Nursing Homes and Skilled Care Facilities Must Adhere to Federal Regulations, Statute, and Guidelines

 - skilled nursing facilities

-These facilities are typically nursing homes and long-term care facilities that furnish shelter, prepare nutritious food, and provide nursing and daily care for sick, aged, or infirm persons.
-While these facilities are not strictly considered hospitals, in that they do not necessarily render medical treatment, they may be considered hospitals for certain purposes, depending on various laws that govern their operation.
+These facilities are typically nursing homes and long-term care facilities that furnish shelter, prepare nutritious food and provide nursing and daily care for sick, aged, or infirm persons.
+These facilities may have obligations related to developing patient care plans, overseeing patient care, and ensuring that patients remain healthy, and safe from harm.

 National standards for nursing homes serving as “extended care facilities” are contained in the Federal Medicare Health Insurance Program for the Aged.

-Standard of Care under Federal Elder Abuse Laws
+Standard of Care under Federal Nursing Home Regulations

 - physical and mental abuse, and

-- any physical or chemical restraint that is imposed for purposes of discipline or convenience, rather than to treat a medical condition.
+- any physical or chemical restraint that is imposed for purposes of discipline or convenience.

 Guidelines to Uphold Federal Elder Abuse Laws